Ranthumeng/Airbnb-End-to-End-OBT-Data-Warehouse/README.md

 # Airbnb End-to-End OBT Data Warehouse

-A [dbt](https://www.getdbt.com/) project that transforms raw Airbnb operational data (listings, hosts, bookings) into a single analytics-ready **One Big Table (OBT)** on Snowflake, using a Bronze → Silver → Gold medallion architecture.
+A DBT project that transforms raw Airbnb operational data (listings, hosts, bookings) into a single analytics-ready **One Big Table (OBT)** on Snowflake, using a Bronze → Silver → Gold medallion architecture.

 ## Architecture